FroGGog/gitLearning/README.md

 ### 1.1 What is SSH.
 Generating an SSH key

-One of the most common network protocols is SSH (from the English Secure Shell Protocol).
+One of the most common network protocols is SSH (Secure Shell Protocol).
 It provides secure data exchange on the network.
 Using this protocol, you can receive data from a remote computer or send it to it.
 The   traffic is encrypted, so the protocol is secure.
 SSH uses a key pair for security public and private:
 * The private key is stored only on your computer and should not be transferred to anyone else.
 It is used to decrypt data.
 * The public key is accessible to everyone and is used to encrypt data.
 They can be decrypted with a paired private key.